Skip to Main Content

 Tuition and Fees

-Tuition and fees for graduate students listed in this Bulletin and in all registration material issued by Brooklyn College are set by the Board of Trustees of The City University of New York and are subject to change without notice.
+Tuition and fees for undergraduate students listed in this Bulletin and in all registration material issued by Brooklyn College are set by the Board of Trustees of The City University of New York and are subject to change without notice.
 If tuition or fees are increased, payments already made are counted as partial payments.
 Students will be notified of the additional amount due and of the payment deadline.
 Visit the Bursar webpage for current tuition and fees.

 Failure to receive notices of balances due after a student has registered does not relieve the student of the responsibility of covering all payments by the stated due dates.
 Students are expected to verify whether any payments are due by accessing their account in CUNYfirst; failure to pay will normally lead to a student being dropped from classes.